Heights of butterfly trees: Introduction

 We are interested in how this construction compares to the uniform case on the BST with $nm$ nodes.
-A particular distinction when {then} studying the heights of block BSTs is how the internal BSTs are joined using the external BST.
+A particular distinction when studying the heights of block BSTs is how the internal BSTs are joined using the external BST.
 The heights are not additive across the internal BSTs, as the external BST edges join internal BSTs by traversing either the top-left or top-right edges (denoted $\ell_n$ and $r_n$ for a general BST with $n$ nodes) of the preceding internal BST before connecting to the root of the following internal BST.
-The top edges of the BST correspond explicitly to the left-to-right maxima paths (for the top-right edge) and the left-to-right minima paths (for the top-left edge), which are attained by taking a step up or down only when moving left to right from the first entry of the permutation $\pi$.
-For example, in \Cref{fig:352416}, 356 and 321 are the respective left-to-right maxima and minima paths seen within $\pi = 352416$ which then manifest as the top-right and top-left edges of the corresponding BST $\mathcal T(\pi)$.
+These top edges are determined by special paths in the permutation: the top-right edge follows the left-to-right maxima, while the top-left edge follows the left-to-right minima (see \Cref{sec: uniform} for more details).
+These paths are traced by scanning the permutation from left to right, updating the current maximum or minimum as needed.
+For example, in \Cref{fig:352416}, the subsequences 356 and 321 are the respective left-to-right maxima and minima paths seen within $\pi = 352416$ which manifest as the top-right and top-left edges of the corresponding BST $\mathcal T(\pi)$.
 (Note, for instance, that 4 does not appear within the left-to-right maxima path since 5 is encountered before 4 in $\pi$.)